verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch/README.md

 Next, we wrap our entire app inside `react-redux`'s `Provider` component and pass it our store.
 We put our 2 **containers** in a `<div>` because `Provider` must have a single child.

 🏁 You can now run `yarn start` and open `http://localhost:8000`.
-You should see "Initial message" and a button.
+You should see "Initial reducer message" and a button.
 When you click the button, the message should change to "Hello!".
 If you installed the Redux Devtools in your browser, you should see the app state change over time as you click on the button.

 Congratulations, we finally made an app that does something!
 Okay it's not a *super* impressive from the outside, but we all know that it is powered by one badass stack under the hood.